Packaging & Labelling

 Health Warnings

 The health warnings on tobacco products in the EU ensure that all smokers are reminded of the associated health risks.
 The EU Tobacco Products Directive mandates the use of a ‘combined health warning’ (CHW) on both cigarettes and fine-cut tobacco.
-The CHW, which consists of both text and a picture, must take up 65% of surface on the front and back of a unit package.
+The CHW, which consists of both text and a picture, must occupy 65% of the front and back surfaces of a unit package.
 The warning must be fully visible and may not be covered by the tax stamp.
-In addition, a text-only ‘general health warning’ (GHW) and information message must each take up 50% of the defined surface on the unit package where they are applied.
+In addition, a text-only ‘general health warning’ (GHW) and an information message must each occupy 50% of the defined surface on the unit package where they are applied.

-In order to accommodate the CHW requirement, producers of fine-cut tobacco had to change the shape of their packets, lengthening the flap to meet the specification of the CHW.
+To accommodate the CHW requirement, producers of fine-cut tobacco had to change the shape of their packets, lengthening the flaps to meet the CHW’s specifications.
 This involved a costly process of changing and replacing machinery.

-Having borne this expense, manufacturers are now faced with having to change their manufacturing process and machinery again to comply with proposed EU rules for implementing a track and trace system.
-Placing these undue costs on manufacturers only drives small producers out of business, and serves no public health or economic purpose.
+Having borne this expense, manufacturers now face the need to change their manufacturing processes and machinery again to comply with the proposed EU rules for implementing a track-and-trace system.
+Placing these undue costs on manufacturers only drives small producers out of business and serves no public health or economic purpose.

-Larger health warnings do not have any effect on smoking rates.
-Further changes in the size of health warnings cannot be justified on public health grounds, but are rather aimed at increasing expenses for the industry.
+Larger health warnings do not affect smoking rates.
+Further changes in the size of health warnings cannot be justified on public health grounds; instead, they are aimed at increasing industry expenses.
 While this will impact all companies, small manufacturers will face disproportionate costs, possibly leading to further market consolidation.

 Plain Packaging